This is a blog post for the www.pianoworks.co.uk website. For more information about

 But don't just play the same things over and over again!

 Are some children born with natural talent at the piano?
 Or is the talent cultivated over countless hours of practice?
 Famous child prodigies such as the Classical composer Wolfgang Amadeus Mozart are often quoted as examples of the former, to support the theory that some children have a genetic ability to acquire musical skills that results in them performing and composing all by a very young age.
 After all, Mozart wrote his first concerto and gave his first public performance before he was ten.
 And the internet is awash with videos of three or four year-olds hammering out tunes on the piano.
-But does the genetic theory really hold any water?
+But does the genetic theory of music really hold any water?

 The thinking of hereditary skills has influenced social thinking since the nineteenth century, when Francis Galton, half cousin of Charles Darwin, published his book Hereditary Genius.
 Galton aimed to demonstrate that skills were transferred from parent to child, and in his own words, that "a man's natural abilities are derived by inheritance, exactly under the same limitations as the natural organic world".
 Galton also claimed to have no patience with the idea that "all babies are born pretty much alike and that the sole agencies in creating differences are moral effort and hard work."